 - Pain and Suffering – These damages are intended to compensate you for physical and mental anguish.
 These usually make up the lion’s share of your settlement.

 - Permanent Disability – If you can no longer work as a result of your accident, the defendant may be held liable for these damages.
 They are represented by the difference in what you’ll earn on disability compared to what you would’ve earned if you could return to working full-time.

-Contact an experienced personal injury lawyer at Ted A. Greve & Associates today to schedule your free initial consultation.
+Contact an experienced personal injury lawyer in Augusta at Ted A. Greve & Associates today to schedule your free initial consultation.